lukasrosenberger/lukasrosenberger.github.io/index.md

 ## About Me

 I am an Assistant Professor in Economics (non-tenure track) at LMU Munich.
 Previously, I was a Postdoctoral Scholar in Economics at Northwestern University's Center for Economic History.
-I graduated Ph.D. in Economics (Dr. oec. publ.) from LMU Munich with a dissertation on "Enlightenment, Industrial Revolution, and the Knowledge Economy".
+I graduated Ph.D. in Economics (Dr. oec. publ.) from LMU Munich with a dissertation on "Enlightenment, Industrial Revolution, and the Knowledge Economy", which was awarded the Alexander Gerschenkron Prize of the Economic History Association.
 During my doctoral studies, I visited Northwestern University and Brown University.

 Bio: [[curriculum vitae](https://lukasrosenberger.github.io/download/CV_RosenbergerL_2023_Aug.pdf)]